bilal/masspn/README.md

 </blockquote>

 By default, masspn.py uses 5 processes.
-To process all the files and not send the notification specify the `--dry-run` option, useful to verify that the entire file is valid.
-The script writes the arns to `arns_file.out.[success|failures|disabled]` files indicating the result for each arn.
+Specify the `--dry-run` option to process the entire file and make sure everything works but not send the actual notification.
+The script writes the output to `arns_file.out.[success|failures|disabled]` files, indicating the result for each arn.